-This Working Paper is the first in a series that we will be producing as we review the current policy and regulatory landscape related to smart local energy systems in the UK.
-We are conducting this review in a series of 'sprints' each of which have a particular focus; this first report is a review of the policy and regulation related to electricity storage and electric vehicles.
+This is the first Working Paper in a series that reviews the current policy and regulatory landscape related to smart local energy systems (SLES) in the UK.
+Each review will have a particular focus; this report focuses on policy and regulation related to electricity storage and electric vehicles.

-The aim of conducting this review in a series of sprints is to produce useful and usable outputs to our stakeholders as soon as we have the information.
-We're seeking your feedback on how useful and informative our outputs are so that we can improve future reports.
-We would like your feedback on the following:
+Our aim is to produce useful and usable outputs to our stakeholders as soon as we have information.
+We're seeking your feedback on how useful and informative these outputs are so that we can improve future reports, in particular on the following:

-- Have we captured all the relevant information if not, what have we missed? - How could we improve the presentation of the information? - How could we improve the clarity of the information? - What future SLES relevant topics should we prioritise? - How can we best keep these outputs live and relevant are you aware of approaches we could draw inspiration from?
+- Have we captured all the relevant information if not, what have we missed? - How could we improve the presentation of the information? - How could we improve the clarity of the information? - What future SLES relevant topics should we prioritise? - How can we best keep these outputs live and relevant - are you aware of approaches we could draw inspiration from?